rwinch/spring-framework-wiki/Contributor-guidelines.md

 ## Submit your pull request

-For pull requests containing a single commit, GitHub will default the subject line and body of the pull request to match the subject line and body of the commit message.
-This is fine.

 Otherwise, follow the same conventions for pull request subject lines as mentioned above for commit message subject lines.

+In the body:

+1. Explain your use case.
+What led you to submit this change?
+Why were existing mechanisms in the framework insufficient?
+Make a case that this is a general-purpose problem and that yours is a general-purpose solution, etc
-1. Add any additional information and ask questions in the body of the pull request
+1. Add any additional information and ask questions; start a conversation, or continue one from JIRA
-1. Mention the JIRA issue ID in the body of the pull request
+1. Mention the JIRA issue ID
 1. Also mention that you have submitted the CLA as described above

+Note that for pull requests containing a single commit, GitHub will default the subject line and body of the pull request to match the subject line and body of the commit message.
+This is fine, but please also include the items above in the body of the request.

 ## Mention your pull request on the associated JIRA issue